UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_windows.rst

     PATH=$PATH:/C/Python37:/C/Python37/Scripts

-Note: your python executable may be located in a different path, to check the path start windows shell (``cmd``) and type ``where python3`` - this command will output where python is currently installed.
+Note: your python executable may be located in a different path, to check the path you need to start windows shell (``cmd``) and type ``where python3`` - this command will output where python is currently installed.

 Save the file and start a new gitbash shell.